Sustainability encompasses more than purely ecological aspects

 In our experience, the sustainability issue can be strategically anchored and holistically implemented with the help of the EFQM approach.
 We are happy to support you in identifying essential topics and telling your success stories – in accordance with legal deadlines and requirements.
 In this way, your contribution to a sustainable future is given the appropriate status, including comprehensible presentation to important stakeholders.

 For the handling of “operative” topics we accompany you not only in the classical consulting.
-Within the framework of our company group we also look “technically” at many successful projects of VOIGT+WIPP Engineers as Energy Service Company (ESCO).
+Within our corporate group we also look “technically” at many successful projects of VOIGT+WIPP Engineers as Energy Service Company (ESCO).
 Our energy saving projects range from the analysis to the sustainable and economic use of the achieved optimizations.

 Sources and further links: